 Introduction to Multi-user Isolation

-User: A user is someone who has access to some set of resources in the cluster.
+User: A User is someone who has access to some set of resources in the cluster.
 A user needs to be granted access permissions by the administrator.

-- Learn how to use multi-user isolation and profiles.
+- Learn more about multi-user isolation design.